Comment éviter le stress pendant les fêtes de fin d'année ?

 Avoid overdoing it with alcohol

-Many of us drink more over Christmas and the New Year, but this can have a serious effect on our mental health and well-being.
+Many of us drink more over Christmas and the New Year, but this can have a serious effect on our mental health and wellbeing.
 It is advised not to drink more than 14 units a week and to spread your drinking over three or more days if you regularly drink as much as 14 units a week.

 Fourteen units is equivalent to six pints of average-strength beer or 10 small glasses of wine.
 If you're pregnant, you should avoid alcohol completely.

-"Understand the effect alcohol and food consumption has on your mood and sleep.
-Alcohol is a depressant, so noticing its affect will help you make healthier decisions to stay well," says Evans.
+"Understand the effect alcohol and food consumption has on your mood and sleep," says Evans.
+"Alcohol is a depressant, so noticing its affect will help you make healthier decisions to stay well."

 Say no when you need to

-"The ability to say no is similar to flexing a muscle, so start today and get practising.
+She says: "The ability to say no is similar to flexing a muscle, so start today and get practising.
 A helpful phrase to use is I'm unable to do that - as there is no need to explain why, yet it's warmer than a straight no."

-It might feel selfish, but it is important to prioritise your health and well-being around this time.
+It might feel selfish, but it is important to prioritise your health and wellbeing around this time.

 Obtenir de l'aide

 If you are struggling with your mental health, whether it is stress, anxiety, depression or the loss of a loved one, it's important to seek help.
-Speak to your doctor or reach out to organisations like the charity Cruse Bereavement Support.
+Speak to your doctor or reach out to organisations such as the charity Cruse Bereavement Support.
 You can refer yourself for counselling on the NHS too.

 Historique de l'article